BoboTiG/py-candlestick-chart/README.md

 ![Preview](examples/screenshot.png)

-This is a portage from the great [cli-candlestick-chart](https://github.com/Julien-R44/cli-candlestick-chart) (written in Rust).
+This is a portage from the great [cli-candlestick-chart](https://github.com/Julien-R44/cli-candlestick-chart) (developed by @Julien-R44, written in Rust).
 You are looking at the Python 3.10+ version.

+Notes:
+1. Not yet released (waiting on issue #1)
+2. Not tested on macOS
-Note: not tested on macOS, nor Windows; it will likely fail to render colors on the latter.
+3. Not tested on Windows (it will likely fail to render colors)

+**Table of contents**:
 - [Python Candlesticks Chart](#python-candlesticks-chart)
   - [Features](#features)
   - [Intallation](#intallation)